What is Smokable Hemp Flower?

 Recently, CBD has grown in popularity.
-CBD found its way into the news when we heard about the story of Charlotte Figi, a young girl with a seizure disorder, who found relief with CBD.
-Since then, the media, the medical field, and the cannabis community have had a growing interest in CBD.
+CBD found its way into the news when we heard about the story of Charlotte Figi, a young girl with a seizure disorder, who found relief with hemp.
+Since then, many industries, including the cannabis community have had a growing interest in CBD.

 Did you know, hemp has higher concentrations of Cannabidiol?
 This has allowed many companies to get around the Schedule I regulation that marijuana holds.
 This has made it available in almost every state.

 Like THC, research has found that CBD interacts with the endocannabinoid system.
 From daily use, to use for specific conditions, it’s becoming evident that CBD has increasingly profound potential.
 With very few (if any) side effects, CBD is becoming an integral part of the cannabis community.

 Contrary to popular belief, both CBD and THC have been studied.